 Frequently Asked Questions (FAQ)

-Of course, a project this big and exciting warrants a lot of questions.
 Always check our most recent announcements on our news page, but we hope to help by providing answers to some of the most common questions here:

 Unfortunately, no. The USS John F. Kennedy is still property of The Navy, and as such is not open for public tours.
+It is currently at the Navy Inactive Ship’s Maintenance Facility in Philadelphia, PA.

 The ship will be berthed on the Newport (east) side of Narragansett Bay.
 As of January 2014, we are pleased to report that we are several steps closer to meeting the conditions laid down by the Secretary of the Navy and his staff in order to berth the carrier at one of the Naval Station Newport piers in a public-private partnership.
 Not only is Newport a world-renowned tourist destination and sailing mecca, but it is only a few miles across the Bay from the “Birthplace of the American Navy”.
 Nearby Naval Station Newport houses the United States Naval War College, the Naval Undersea Warfare Center, and a major Navy training center.